andrelbourgeois/park-my-bike/report.md

 Some advantages and limitations of FOMO include:
 - 30x faster than MobileNet SSD (FPN-Lite) and can run in <200K of RAM (Moreau, 2022)
 - Performs much better on a larger number of small objects than YOLOv5 (YOLO) or MobileNet SSD (FPN-Lite) (Moreau, 2022)
-- Works best if objects are all of similar size
+- Works best if objects are all of similar size (Moreau, 2022)
-- Objects shouldn't be too close together
+- Objects shouldn't be too close together (Moreau, 2022)

 ## Experiments

-### Methodology
 The methodology used was quite simple, control all but a single variable between experiments in order to understand the impact of that variable on the testing accuracy of each model.
 Edge Impulse allows a user to specify 3 main variables during training:

 - Model
-- Number of Training Cycles (Epochs)
+- Number of Training Cycles (epochs)
-- Learning Rate (How much the models internal parameters are updated during each step of the training proces)
+- Learning Rate (how much the models internal parameters are updated during each step of the training proces)

 Upon realizing I was only able to deploy a FOMO model from Edge Impulse onto a constrained device, I entered my final rounds of experimentation with FOMO 0.35 and FOMO 0.1.
 I decided to change my image resolution from 320 x 320 to 96 x 96 as it is the smallest Edge Impulse recommended size for object detection and smaller images will allow for quicker training.
-The increase in training speed also allowed me to implement far more training cycles than I were previously possible within Edge Impulse's 20 minute training timeframe for standard users.
-A final advantage of the change in image size is a decrease in overall model size for deployment; however, due to the already small size, this was not a driving factor in the decision.
+The increase in training speed also allowed me to implement far more training cycles than were previously possible within Edge Impulse's 20 minute training timeframe for standard users.
+A final advantage of the change in image size was a decrease in overall model size for deployment; however, due to the already small size, this was not a driving factor in the decision.

 On both the FOMO 0.35 and FOMO 0.1 models, I tested each of 6 different training cycle amounts with 3 different learning rates, and evaluated the models based on their accuracy against the testing data.
 The results of these tests can be seen in Figures 9 and 10.